retro-vault/xyz/src/yos/docs/03_boot.md

         nmi:    .ds     3
 ~~~

-As you see thse are undefined labels.
-Which is logical since xzy is a ROM program.
-It is not loaded in RAM.
+These are undefined labels.
+The *yos* is a ROM program.
+It is not loaded into the RAM.
 So it uses a trick.
-At start up it copies following code to the `__sys_vec_tbl` address.
+At start up it copies following code to the RAM location with label `__sys_vec_tbl` address.

 ~~~asm
 start_vectors: